CURRENT HOURS: Programs by reservation November-April

 Full day: 9am–4pm

 Activities subject to change.
-Short weeks will vary but will include creek walk.
 On creek day your camper will get wet and muddy.
 Bring a towel or plastic bag for the car.

 Wait list

-• If a camp session is full, you may fill out this form to be placed on a wait list.
+• If a camp session is full, you may ask to be placed on a wait list.

 Group Requests